Stay Snatched

 • 1 ½-2 pounds chicken thighs Bone-in or boneless

-Jerk Seasoning and Rub (You can also use a store-bought rub)
+Jerk Seasoning and Rub (You can also use a store-bought rub).
+Use enough to fully coat the chicken on both sides.

 • 1 teaspoon ground cinnamon